Make no mistake, taxes are payable on crypto gains in the US. But will Coinbase report your activity to the IRS? Let's find out.

 Does Coinbase send investors 1099 forms?

-For the 2020 US tax season, Coinbase will issue the IRS Form 1099-MISC for rewards and/or fees through Coinbase.com, Coinbase Pro, and Coinbase Prime.
+Yes, Coinbase issues the IRS Form 1099-MISC for rewards and/or fees through Coinbase.com and Coinbase Pro.

 For every U.S. crypto trader that makes more than $600 in the previous financial year, Coinbase will send two copies of Form 1099-MISC to the IRS: One to the taxpayer and one to the IRS.

 1099 forms are used to report any and all income that does not come from an employer.
 This is where cryptocurrency gains and losses should be reported.